 Problems Caused by Financial Illiteracy

 As money matters have grown more complicated, the number of Americans who have a good grasp of them has declined.
-In the 2016 National Financial Capability Study conducted by the FINRA Foundation, only 37% of respondents could successfully answer at least four out of five questions about basic financial concepts.
-That’s a drop from 39% of respondents in 2012 and 42% in 2009.
+In the 2018 National Financial Capability Study conducted by the FINRA Foundation, only 34% of respondents could successfully answer at least four out of five questions about basic financial concepts.
+That’s a drop from 37% of respondents in 2015, 39% in 2012, and 42% in 2009.

-Here are some of the specific problems linked to this lack of financial literacy:
+There are several specific problems linked to this lack of financial literacy:

 1. Growing Debt